Slovenia

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) for Slovenia reached 27.4% in 2023, corresponding to a total fertility rate (TFR) of 1.50.
-This represents a modest increase of 1.8 percentage points compared to 2022.
-Over the past five years, the TFG has shown an upward trend, averaging 24.1% from 2019 to 2023.
-When compared to the 1980s average of 19.0%, the current figure is approximately 8.4 percentage points higher.
-Despite this increase, Slovenia holds the lowest TFG level globally, ranking last at 38 out of 38 countries, and also has the lowest TFG level within Europe, positioned 31st out of 31 nations.
+The Birthgap Generational Indicator (TFG) for Slovenia reached 27.4% in 2023, which corresponds to a total fertility rate of 1.50.
+This reflects a slight increase of 1.8 percentage points compared to 2022.
+Over the past five years, the indicator has shown an upward trend, averaging 24.1% from 2019 to 2023.
+When compared to the average of the 1980s, which stood at 19.0%, the current figure is approximately 8.4 percentage points higher.
+Despite this improvement, Slovenia holds the lowest TFG among both global and European countries, ranking 38th out of 38 worldwide and 31st out of 31 in Europe.

 | Year | TFG | Year | TFG |